secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 This leave must be taken in batches of one week as a minimum, but the weeks can be split over time if desired.
 The father is also entitled to take unpaid childcare leave until the child is three years old.

-Please enter the dates of your leave in PTO by Roots by selecting the `Parental Leave` option.
+Please enter the dates of your leave in PTO by Deel by selecting the `Parental Leave` option.
 The Absence Management team will contact you with more information.

 #### Paternity Leave Payments
 As long as the father has correctly paid his social security contributions—for a minimum of 180 working days within the past seven years or 360 total days in his entire professional life — 100% of his salary will be covered (as long as payment does not exceed 4070.10 EUR).